postsharp/Metalama.Documentation/content/conceptual/deployment/packages.md

 uid: packages
 ---

-# List of NuGet Packages
+# List of NuGet packages

 Metalama is composed of many NuGet packages.
 Some are used only for testing or troubleshooting and will never be included in your public packages.